 Ramos, McKeon, DeAngelo & Wagner Bills Would Boost Development of Energy Efficient, Environmentally-Friendly Buildings

-A two-bill package sponsored by Assembly Democrats Ruben Ramos, Jr, John McKeon, Wayne DeAngelo, and Connie Wagner, which is designed to encourage the proliferation of environmentally-friendly buildings, was approved by the full Assembly on Monday.
+A three-bill package sponsored by Assembly Democrats Ruben Ramos, Jr, John McKeon, Wayne DeAngelo, and Connie Wagner, which is designed to encourage the proliferation of environmentally-friendly buildings, was approved by an Assembly panel on Thursday.

-Both bills aim to encourage the incorporation of green and blue roofs into the design of new and existing buildings.
-Green and Blue Roofs use vegetation or mechanical devices to prevent roof water from draining too quickly, not only to improve storm water management but also to provide cost saving opportunities such as more efficient energy usage for heating and cooling.
+The first two bills aim to encourage the incorporation of green and blue roofs into the design of new and existing buildings.
+Green and Blue Roofs use vegetation or mechanical devices, respectively, to prevent roof water from draining too quickly, not only improve storm water management but also provide cost saving opportunities, such as more efficient energy usage for heating and cooling.

 “It’s time to start making forward-thinking, eco-friendly solutions a priority for today, not a promise for tomorrow,” said Ramos (D-Hudson).
 “Blue and Green roofs are a smart approach that will help save money in the long-term while also protecting our environment.”

-The first bill (A-710), approved by a vote of 70-3-2, would require, to the extent feasible, that any new state government building, facility, or structure with at least 15,000 square feet in total floor area be designed, constructed, and managed to include a functioning green roof or blue roof.
-The bill would also allow buildings to have solar panels, provided that the solar panels do not interfere with the functions of the green roof or blue roof.
+The first bill (A-710) would require any new state government building, facility, or structure with at least 15,000 square feet in total floor area to be designed, constructed, and managed to include a functioning green roof or blue roof.

 “Practicality and convenience do not have to be mutually exclusive,” said McKeon (D-Essex).
 “In the long run, buildings with environmentally-friendly designs end up saving more money.
 It’s time to start looking at the bigger picture and encouraging development with a conscience.”

-The second bill (A-711), approved by a vote of 61-14-0, would require the Department of Environmental Protection (DEP) to adopt rules and regulations within one year requiring, where feasible, any new development to incorporate blue or green roof technologies to limit the release rate of storm water runoff, as well as the use of blue or green roofs in storm water management plans and storm water management ordinances.
+The second bill (A-711) would require the Department of Environmental Protection (DEP) to adopt rules and regulations within one year requiring, where feasible, any new development to incorporate blue or green roof technologies to limit the release rate of storm water runoff, as well as the use of blue or green roofs in storm water management plans and storm water management ordinances.

 “When you consider the record amount of flooding we’ve received in recent years, and the rising temperatures we've been experiencing, it’s critical from both an environmental and fiscal sense, that we incorporate measures that help regulate storm water runoff and mitigate the urban 'heat-island' effect,” added Ramos.